plainsane/homebridge-unifi-kids-cry/README.md

 npm run homebridge
 ```
 which spools up homebridge using the local config file.
 I then add the bridge to the test home so that i can get VERY heavy handed with development without tainting my beloved "home".

+If you have any suggestions to make this easier, like a way to not contain the user/password in the config file, please send over a PR.